lammps/lammps/doc/src/Build_extras.rst

    .. tab:: CMake build

-      No additional settings are required besides ``-D PKG_USER-OMP=yes``.
-If CMake detects OpenMP compiler support, the USER-OMP code will be compiled with multi-threading support enabled, otherwise as optimized serial code.
+      No additional settings are required besides ``-D PKG_OPENMP=yes``.
+If CMake detects OpenMP compiler support, the OPENMP code will be compiled with multi-threading support enabled, otherwise as optimized serial code.

    .. tab:: Traditional make

-      To enable multi-threading support in the USER-OMP package (and other styles supporting OpenMP) the following compile and link flags must be added to your Makefile.machine file.
+      To enable multi-threading support in the OPENMP package (and other styles supporting OpenMP) the following compile and link flags must be added to your Makefile.machine file.
 See ``src/MAKE/OPTIONS/Makefile.omp`` for an example.